 - Modulation effects (chorus, reverb, flange) work best "downstream" in the chain.
 They require even levels to operate properly, and they can also be quite noisy, so it's best to put them after pedals like distortion, which amplify the signal.

 - At the end of the signal chain, add your EQ and Noise Gate.
 If you're using a reverb pedal, experiment with placing it before and after your noise gate.

 - As with any rules, sometimes you get the best results when you break them.
 Shuffle the pedals in your effects chain and see what sounds best to you.

 Jimi Hendrix's "Machine Gun" wouldn't be the same tune without his Uni-Vibe pedal.
 From Korg's KP3 Effects Sampler to Electro-Harmonix Frequency Analyzer, there's a whole universe of mind-blowing pedal effects to inspire your sound and your songwriting.
-Find lots more information, including schematics and mod-it-yourself links, on the next page.
+Find lots more information, including schematics and mod-it-yourself links, below.

 - "AdrenaLinn III."
 Roger Linn Design.
 2001.
 (Feb.
 21, 2011) http://www.rogerlinndesign.com/products/adrenalinn3/adrenalinn3.shtml